Panamic Fan Worm, Parasabella rugosa

 Panamic Fan Worm, Parasabella rugosa.
 Underwater photographs taken in Zihuantanejo Bay, Guerrero, March 2020.
 Colony approximately 60 cm (2 feet 0 inches) x 91 cm (3 feet 0 inches).
 Photographs and identification courtesy of Ron Woheau, Zihuantanejo.

 Phylogeny: The Panamic Fan Worm, Parasabella rugosa (Moore, 1904), is a member of the Sabellidae Family of Feather-duster Worms.
-The genus Parasabella is one of forty-one genera in this family, and there are twenty-eight species in this genus.
-Historical this species was name Bispira monroi, Bispira rugosa, and Bispira rugosa monterea, but was renamed in 2010.
+The Parasabella genus is one of forty-one genera in the Sabellidae Family, and there are twenty-eight species in the Parasabella genus.
 It is known in Mexico as Gusano Abanico Panámico.
-The family Sabellidae is currently undergoing much needed taxonomic revision.
-Additionally, many species in this family have been introduced to multiple locations, making range a less valuable tool in determining species identification.
+The Sabellidae Family is currently undergoing much needed taxonomic revision.
+Additionally, many species in the Sabellidae Family have been introduced to multiple locations, making range a less valuable tool in determining species identification.
 Positive identification of species in this family is difficult.
-As a result many identification are stopped at at the genus level.
+As a result many identifications are stopped at at the genus level.
+The genus name Parasabella comes from the Latin words meaning “near sand”, referring to the habitat of these species.

 Morphology: Panamic Fan Worms, similar to their cousins the earthworms, have bodies that are composed of ringed segments.
 They have distinct thoracic and abdominal segments.
 Most of that body is hidden inside in a parchment-like tube.
 These tubes are made of mucoprotien, which may be mixed with silt, sand, or fine shell particles.
 Extending from the tube, when submerged, are two fan-shaped structures.
 These “fans” are made up of feather-like radioles.
 The radioles consist of paired side branches, and are used for respiration and food gathering.
 The radioles curve dorsally and are whitish, with thin, dark, reddish-brown bands.
 This species quickly withdraws into the tube when approached.
 Panamic Fan Worms reach a maximum of 5.0 cm (2.0 inches) in length.

 Habitat and Distribution: Panamic Fan Worms are found attached to rocks in the intertidal and subtidal regions.
-They rare found at depths up to 60 m (197 feet).
-They are a tropical Eastern Pacific species.
-In Mexican waters they are found throughout the Gulf of California, and extend south along the coast to Guatemala.
-They are absent from the west coast of the Baja Peninsula.
+They are found at depths up to 60 m (197 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from the west coast of the Baja Peninsula.

 Diet: Panamic Fan Worms are suspension feeders, using their tentacles to grab plankton and suspended detritus from the water column.
 Once caught, the plankton are swept down a groove, by currents generated by cilia, to the mouth.
 This filtering process also secures fine particles that are used in tube building.